doctrine/data-fixtures/README.md

 ```

 ### Random references
-You can call a reference randomly.
+You can call a random reference.
 To do this, you will need to
 define a set of references with a common tag.

 For instance: